Paddy Considine: Early life

+Career

-Acting career
+Acting

 After graduating from university, Meadows cast Considine in several short films, as well as his second film, A Room for Romeo Brass (1999).
 Considine, in his screen debut, played the disturbed character Morell.
 Considine's performance in the film led to Paweł Pawlikowski casting him in his first starring role in Last Resort (2000).
-Considine played the love-struck misfit Alfie, for which he won the Best Actor award at the Thessaloniki Film Festival.
+Considine played the lead role as love-struck misfit Alfie, for which he won the Best Actor award at the Thessaloniki Film Festival.
 Considine increased his profile during the early to mid-2000s with supporting and starring roles in cult films such as 24 Hour Party People and In America.

 In 2004, Considine starred in what was then the most significant role of his career, as Richard in Meadows' revenge film Dead Man's Shoes (2004), a film he cowrote and for which he won the Best British Actor Award at the 2005 Empire Awards.
-In the same year, he starred in My Summer of Love, his second film with director Pawel Pawlikowski.
+In the same year, he starred in My Summer of Love, his second film with director Paweł Pawlikowski.
 Both films were recognised on the award circuit, where Considine earned five nominations and two wins.
 The following year, Considine played Frank Thorogood (the suspected murderer of Rolling Stones co-founder Brian Jones) in Stoned (2005).
 It was around this time that Considine earned his reputation as a popular portrayer of cinema villains, antiheroes, and darker characters.
 2005 also saw the release of Considine's second Hollywood film, Cinderella Man.

 Considine appeared in the Spanish thriller Bosque de Sombras (2006).
 It was during the filming of this that Considine penned what later became his debut short, Dog Altogether.
 Considine claims that it was his co-star Gary Oldman who gave him the confidence to make the film, which led to him thanking Oldman during his BAFTA acceptance speech.
 In 2006, he starred in Pu-239 as Timofey Berezin, a worker at a Russian nuclear facility who gets exposed to a lethal dose of radiation.
 In 2007, Considine landed roles in two popular big-budget films; the third film in the Bourne Trilogy film series, The Bourne Ultimatum, in which he played newspaper reporter Simon Ross, and Hot Fuzz, in which he had his first comedic role as DS Andy Wainwright.
 In 2008, Considine starred in My Zinc Bed a TV film for BBC / HBO.
 In 2009, he starred as Peter Hunter in the Channel 4 miniseries Red Riding: 1980, based on the novels by David Peace, and another collaboration with Meadows, Le Donk & Scor-zay-zee, a film which was unscripted, adlibbed, and filmed in five days at a cost of £48,000, and which premiered at the Edinburgh International Film Festival.